chrisbirdsall/chrisbirdsall_com/content/author/admin/_index.md

 #   link = "files/cv.pdf"

 +++

-I am an assistant professor of public administration in the School of Public Service at Boise State University.
+[2019-02-25: rebuilding my website, so please excuse its incompleteness] I am an assistant professor of public administration in the School of Public Service at Boise State University.
 My research focuses on public management and higher education.